Michael-Bianconi/TheMerchantProblem/README.md

 Everytime the merchant buys or sells a commodity, it's recorded as a transaction and tied to the relevant log in his Voyage.

+# Data

+## Supplying Data

+In the /data directory exists some .csv files containing data for generating a new database.
+The while some values, such as "Name", are guaranteed, some are not.
+Namely, Commodity's "value" and Port's "wealth" fields wildly impact each other at generation time and are NOT entered into the actual database.

+The chief reason for this is that in The Merchant Problem, Commodities do not have inherent value.
+Rather, they are worth what Ports will pay for them.